zcash/zips/draft-nuttycom-funding-allocation.rst

 3. **Centralization Concerns**: The current model centralizes decision-making power within a few organizations, contradicting the decentralized ethos of blockchain technology.
-Traditional organizational structures with boards and executives introduce a single point of failure and limit community involvement in funding decisions.
+Traditional organizational structures with boards and executives introduce single points of failure and limit community involvement in funding decisions.

 4. **Community Involvement**: The current system provides minimal formal input